Real Numbers and Language

 And while you can have fairly simple definitions of irrational numbers that are defined with only a few symbols, you can also have very complex ones which use many symbols, and for which there is no equivalent simple definition.
 And there is no limit to the complexity of the definition of an irrational number.
-Of course there can be different expressions that represent the same real number value; for any real number value, there is no limit to the number of expressions that represent that value.
-And of course, you can give some irrational numbers simple names (such as Pi and e), and give simple standard forms for certain types of irrational numbers (such as square roots, which we write, for example, as √ 57 ).
+Of course there can be different expressions that represent the same real number value; in fact, for any real number value, there is no limit to the number of expressions that represent that value.
+Some irrationals, which are called algebraic numbers, can arise from certain types of equations, and these can have a relatively simple definition, for example, √ 57 is the square root of 57.
+But for transcendental real numbers, while you can give such numbers simple names (such as Pi and e), a name is not a definition, and the definition of such numbers is more complex.

 Obviously, if there is a definition of a real number, then it has to be in some language.
 And if we want our mathematics to be logically coherent, we accept that the language must not, among other things, be ambiguous.
 It must not rely on the vagueness that is inherent in much of natural language.
 Given that we have a logical language in which real numbers can be defined, a pertinent question is:

 ‘Can we have an expression which lists all the real numbers of a given language, where that expression is in the same language as the real numbers that it lists?’